berlinplan/berlinplan.github.io/readme.md

 > <sub> establish heaviest sanctions against countries for abusing human rights, while maintaining strong ties with biggest Violators of Human rights in the World.
 (107,108,153) </sub>

+> <sub> claim to Respect World Peace, while Start war for bring democracy in other countries.

+## Why nobody sacrifices themselves for a psychopath Leaders?

 #### In modern societies, are people likely to resist and fight in the event of a War attack?